iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 **Next Steps**

-!!! tip "Use with your application"
+!!! tip "Use with your app"
-    1. Run the above experiment with your application by setting the `URL` value in the Helm command to the URL of your application.
+    1. Run the above experiment with your app by setting the `URL` value in the Helm command to the URL of your app.

     2. You can also customize the mean latency, error rate, and tail latency limits.